javier-lopez/javier.io/blog/en/_posts/2014-10-21-hints-in-writing-unix-tools-with-shell-scripting.md

 And it so happens than bash/zsh/sh/ and probably many other shells can test if a fd is open and associated to a terminal with the `-t` test.

 With this knowledge consuming input and modifying the behavior of your programs to act different depending to where it goes (pipe, file, stdout) is as easy as testing if the appropriate fd is active.
-For instance to consuming input the following will work if placed properly (before parsing options?):
+For instance, to consume the standard input in your programs the following will work if placed properly (before parsing options?):

 <pre class="sh_sh">
 if [ ! -t 0 ]; then